across the world

 Expert Strategies to Reverse a Law Firm’s Cash Flow Slump

-Cash flow forms the backbone of the financial condition of every law firm.
+Law firm’s cashflow is the backbone.
 It is imperative to have a positive cash flow in order to strive for business growth and profitability.
-This is only possible when a business is able to manage its law firm accounting efficiently, and more importantly, in a timely manner.
-So, let’s get started and hear it from the industry experts about the various cash flow challenges and ways to overcome them.
+This is only possible when a business is able to manage its law firm accounting efficiently.
+So, let’s hear it from the industry experts about the various cash flow challenges and ways to overcome them.

 1. Assess the paying ability of the client